Information about each award, including how to submit nominations, can be found by clicking below.

 Open Prizes and Awards - Deadline: February 15Rube Hornstein Medal in Operational Meteorology J. P. Tully Medal in Oceanography Tertia M.C.
 Hughes Memorial Graduate Student Prizes Roger Daley Post-Doctoral Publication Award

-Award recipientsClick here for list of award recipients announced in June 2018 at the Halifax Congress Click here for list of award recipients announced in June 2017 at the Toronto Congress Click here for list of award recipients announced in June 2016 at the Fredericton Congress Click here for list of award recipients announced in June 2015 at the Whistler Congress
+Award recipientsClick here for list of award recipients announced in July 2019 at the Montreal Congress Click here for list of award recipients announced in June 2018 at the Halifax Congress Click here for list of award recipients announced in June 2017 at the Toronto Congress Click here for list of award recipients announced in June 2016 at the Fredericton Congress Click here for list of award recipients announced in June 2015 at the Whistler Congress

 Learn about the Society's scholarships .